sara-nl/griddocs/source/Pages/documentation/index.rst

 Contributing through GitHub
 ===========================

 You are welcome to add and improve the documentation directly to the repository.
-For this, you’ll need a GitHub account and a little knowledge on git:
+For this, you’ll need a GitHub account and a little knowledge of git:

 1. `Fork <https://help.github.com/articles/fork-a-repo/>`_ our repository
 2. Git pull your fork